 If you’ve been injured in an accident that is covered by workers’ compensation and is also caused by the negligence of a third party who is not your employer, you may be able to simultaneously file a workers’ compensation claim and a personal injury lawsuit.
 If you can identify a third party in your injury, or if you suspect negligence or faulty equipment or products, you’re on your way to helping our workers’ compensation and personal injury lawyers build a strong third-party case.

 - Gross negligence

-Most common reasons worker’s compensation claims are denied:
+The most common reasons worker’s compensation claims are denied include:

 - Your injury wasn’t reported immediately

 - Your employer disputes that the injury was sustained at work

 - You refused to sign medical authorizations or give the insurance company a recorded statement